TL;DR

 Disable file editing in the admin.
 Add define('DISALLOW_FILE_EDIT', true) to wp-config.php.
 This removes the built-in theme and plugin editor from the WordPress admin, preventing an attacker who gains admin access from editing PHP files directly through the UI.

 Disable XML-RPC if you do not use it.
-XML-RPC is a legacy WordPress API that is frequently exploited for brute-force attacks and DDoS amplification.
-Unless you specifically need it (older mobile apps, some backup plugins), block it at the server level.
+XML-RPC is a legacy WordPress API frequently exploited for brute-force attacks and DDoS amplification.
+Unless you specifically need it, block it at the server level.

 Monitoring

 Install a security scanner.
-Wordfence, Sucuri, or server-level malware scanning (available on all good managed hosts) will alert you if malware is detected.
+Wordfence or Sucuri — or server-level malware scanning available on managed hosts — will alert you if malware is detected.
 Early detection limits damage significantly.

 Monitor file changes.
 Unexpected changes to core WordPress files, theme files, or plugin files are a sign of compromise.
 File integrity monitoring alerts you when changes occur outside of your normal update workflow.